HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/tables.md

 ##### Hover States

-The specific content of tooltips of the chart will be dictated by the data being displayed.
+The specific content of tooltips of the table will be dictated by the data being displayed.
 But in general, they should contain a label and a value.
-All text in the tooltip should be 10px, **offblack** `333333`.
+All text in the tooltip should be 10px, **offblack** `#333333`.
 The label should `Tableau Book` and the data value should be `Tableau Bold`.

 :::